1HommeAzerty/p3/README.md

 picks up all items and gets near the guardian - the game is lost if the player didn't pick up all items

+How to install:
+- Install Python 3.6.3
+- to install the virtual environement in command line enter: pip install virtualenv
+- then source env/bin/activate
+- install Pygame with the line:  pip install -r requirements.txt

 Plot: The international assassin Murdoc managed to capture his archnemesis MacGyver.
-He locked him up in a maze
+He locked him up in a maze, but he didn't expect that Macgyver would find useful items scattered all over the place.